hmcts/div-respondent-frontend/README.md

 docker-compose up
 ```

-Then run the following in seperate terminals
+Then run the following in separate terminals

 ```
 yarn mocks